Answers to Your Questions About Donating Your Body to Medical Education and Research:

 The need is great and will be increased by the demand for more physicians, dentists, nurses, and other health service practitioners.

-Is donating one’s body difficult or complicated?
+s body difficult or complicated?

 No, it is a very simple and easy procedure.
-One needs only to complete a donation form which requires a few items of information: the donor’s social security number, the donor’s birthdate and signature and the signature of two (2) witnesses.
+One needs only to complete a donation form which requires a few items of information: the donor's social security number, the donor=s birth date and signature and the signature of two (2) witnesses.

 Can a donation take place against the wishes of the spouse or next-of-kin?

 Under the Uniform Anatomical Gift Act, your wishes take legal precedence over those of your next-of-kin.
-However, the Quillen College of Medicine will not accept a body when there is an objection to donation or dissension among members of the family who are legally responsible for final disposition of the body.
+However, the ETSU Quillen College of Medicine will not accept a body when there is an objection to donation or dissension among members of the family who are legally responsible for final disposition of the body.
 Donors are advised to notify all persons likely to be concerned of their intentions and of their plans to make a donation of their body.

-Then what is the purpose of pre-arranged donation?
+What is the purpose of pre-arranged donation?

 May I alter, cancel or revoke my donation if I change my mind?